 - Anemia: a critically low level of red blood cells in the body, which results in overwhelming fatigue.

-- Bone pain: bones thin and weaken, resulting in mild/moderate pain around bones and occasionally osteoporosis.
+- Bone pain: bones thin and weak, resulting in mild/moderate pain around bones and occasionally osteoporosis.
 Usually more noticeable in the morning and evening and with increased movement.

 - Numbness: most commonly found within the spine, due to vertebrae weakening.